 c) Coordination with Other Leave Entitlement.
 Employees must use all available and applicable paid leave while taking Parental Leave.

-d) Contact HR at least 30 days in advance to initiate a request.
+d) Contact OTI at least 30 days in advance to initiate a request.

 1) The sick leave pool consists of sick leave hours voluntarily contributed by employees of UT System Administration.